-Under the management of our PDHPE (Personal Development, Health, and Physical Education) Teacher, the annual and very successful Annual Swimming Carnival was held at the Cook and Phillip Aquatic Centre but due to the COVID - 19 pandemic the Athletics Carnival was cancelled.
-Sport is also an important part of students' progress and development but was cancelled during terms 2 and 3, but reintroduced in term 4.
+Under the management of our PDHPE (Personal Development, Health, and Physical Education) Teacher, the annual and very successful Annual Swimming Carnival was held at the Ian Thorpe Aquatic Centre, the Athletics Carnival took place at the E.S Marks Field and the Cross Country in the Domain.
+Sport is also an important part of the students' progress and development and was reintroduced in terms 1 and 2 after being cancelled in terms 3 and 4 in 2020.
 Students and members of staff participated in a limited number of events that are captured in these photographs: